isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/web-editor-features.md

 -   Generate IDs

 You can also define attributes on multiple cells, entire row, or column of a table.
 For example, to align table cell, drag and select the required cell.
 In the Content Properties panel \(on the right\), the property **Type** changes to **Multiple Entry**.
-In the Other Attributes section, select the `@valign` attribute from the attribute drop-down list.
+In the Attributes section, Click **+Add**.
+Select the `@valign` attribute from the attribute drop-down list.
 From the value drop-down list, select the desired text alignment you want to apply on the selected table cells.
+Then click **Add.**

 ![](images/align-table-cell_cs.png){width="800" align="left"}